The Grande Randonnée GR2013 is a new long-distance footpath through the varied rural and urban landscapes of Southern Provence.

 More traditional hiking territory, it passes through the landscapes of Aubagne made famous in the books of Marcel Pagnol and skirts both the calanques and Paul Cézanne's beloved Mont Saint Victoire.
 Pictured: Mont Julien at the eastern edge of the Etoile range.

 Surprisingly, it's the first time that a Grande Randonnée has been set up through L'Etoile.
-And this stretch also contains some unexpected discoveries, such as the abandoned train line between Aubagne and Bouilladisse which is currently being refurbished and reinvented as a tram service.
+And this stretch also contains some unexpected discoveries, such as an abandoned train line between Aubagne and Bouilladisse.

 The two circuits cross each other at Aix TGV station, one of Provence's key transport hubs and a centre of its economy.